nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_guidance.md

 ### Medication discontinuation/stopping ###
 Where a medication is stopped or discontinued then the status of the authorisation SHOULD be changed to 'stopped' and a textual stop reason provided via statusReason.reason.

-A statusReason SHOULD not be generated when an authorisation has simply expired (exceeded review date or number of issues).
+A statusReason SHOULD NOT be generated when an authorisation has simply expired (exceeded review date or number of issues).

 ### Authorisation ###